 FURTHER medical tests have been ordered to try to find the cause of the sudden death of a four-month-old baby girl.

-Layla-Mai O’Malley-Shearer, who was born on October 5 last year, was with her mother Georgina O’Malley and father Andrew Shearer at around 10.35am on Saturday when it was realised all was not well with the infant.
+Layla-Mai O’Malley-Shearer, who was born on October 5 last year, was with her mother Georgina O’Malley and father Andrew Shearer at around 10.35am on Saturday when it was realised all was not well

 An inquest was been opened yesterday to establish the circumstances of the tragedy.